 Mastic gum also possesses proven antimicrobial and antibacterial properties.
 Above all, it has a potent antioxidant effect and inhibits the production and activation of pro-inflammatory compounds (3).
-Want to know how this resin can help maintain your health?
-Read on!

 3 Main Ways Mastic Gum Can Benefit Your Health

-1. Reduces H.pylori Infection, Ulcers, and Inflammation
+1. Can Reduce H.pylori Infection, Ulcers, and Inflammation

 Mastic gum possesses antibacterial properties.
-It is, hence, effective in reducing Helicobacter pylori infection.
+It is, hence, possibly effective in reducing Helicobacter pylori infection.
 This progressive pathogenic infection can lead to chronic gastritis and gastric ulcers if left untreated (2).

 Mastic gum extracts showed about a 30-fold drop in H.pylori colonization.
 But there’s not enough evidence backing this (2).